federicobrancasi/federicobrancasi/README.md

 # 👋 Hey, I'm Federico - Let's Code the Future Together!

 Greetings from my coding corner!
 I'm Federico, an enthusiastic explorer in the expansive realm of computer science.
-Currently, I'm at ETH Zurich working on my Master's thesis in AI model quantization, while completing my Double M.S. in Computer Science at the University of Trento and Eötvös Loránd University in Budapest.
+Currently, I'm conducting ML research at CERN on model optimization techniques, after completing my Master's thesis research at ETH Zurich on AI model quantization.
 I'm on the lookout for like-minded visionaries eager to shape the future alongside me.

 ## 🌐 Let's Connect and Collaborate